Mt. Brave Cabernet Sauvignon 2019

 Description

 Mt.
-Brave Cabernet Sauvignon 2018 is a mountain-grown Napa Valley red wine from the Mt.
-Veeder appellation, available in a standard 750ml bottle.
-This vintage earned 97 points from Jeb Dunnuck and a 95+ rating from Wine Advocate, placing it among the most critically lauded Mt.
-Veeder Cabernets of the decade.
-Winemaker Chris Carpenter coaxes remarkable depth from this high-elevation vineyard, resulting in a wine that balances power with aromatic complexity.
+Brave Cabernet Sauvignon 2019 is a mountain-grown Napa Valley Cabernet from the Mt.
+Veeder appellation, bottled at 14.5% ABV in a standard 750ml format.
+This vintage earned 97 points from Decanter and 96 points from Vinous, placing it among the most acclaimed Mt.
+Veeder Cabernets of recent years.
+Crafted by winemaker Chris Carpenter from a single high-altitude estate vineyard, the 2019 is a powerful yet precisely balanced expression of one of Napa's most rugged growing sites.

 Production & Heritage